Birdie29/WEBDPOE-PART2-ST10456630-/WEBDPOE-PART2-ST10456630/MIscellaneous/README.md

 -Animations and Transitions have been used to make the whole website interesting.
 -On page SEO for every webpage to increase website leads.
 -Javascript form validations have been implemented.
+-Typography has been adjusted to fit all device sizes.